 - Follow the rules of the area you are swimming in. - Never swim alone or in unguarded waters! - Confirm that everyone in your group can swim, and use a buddy system. - Keep a fully charged cell phone, powered on, stored in a waterproof case or zipper-seal bag, in a dry spot nearby. - If swimming in a pool, the water color should be a clear blue, not aqua, green, or cloudy.
 Do not swim in the water if it is not blue. - Don't swim when there is lightning, thunderstorms, or strong currents.
-Never use a beach umbrella when there is lightning. - Wear waterproof sunscreen because sun exposure is increased when in the water or when swimming. - When boating or doing any water sports, wear a correctly-sized life jacket and water shoes with good traction.
+Never use a beach umbrella when there is lightning. - Wear waterproof sunscreen because sun exposure is increased when in the water or when swimming. - When boating or doing any water sports, wear a correctly-sized life jacket and water shoes with good traction. - Open bodies of water may have undercurrents that can tire or drown even a strong swimmer.
+Get out of the water if you start to feel tired, cold, or experience muscle cramps.

-- Open bodies of water may have undercurrents that can tire or drown even a strong swimmer.
-Get out of the water if you start to feel tired, cold, or experience muscle cramps. - Never dive or jump into the water, since you can't know how deep the water is or if there are underwater rocks.
-In addition, jumping into cold water may cause shock or severe muscle cramps. - · Look out for jellyfish in the summer. - If you receive a deep cut or puncture wound while swimming, immediately get out of the water and call for a medic or lifeguard.
+- Never dive or jump into the water, since you can't know how deep the water is or if there are underwater rocks.
+In addition, jumping into cold water may cause shock or severe muscle cramps. - Look out for jellyfish in the summer.
+If you get stung, don't rub sand, scrape, or apply any pressure to the area.
+Once back at your dorm or dirah, soak the area in 107°F to 115°F (42°C to 45°C) standard tap hot water, for 20 to 40 minutes.
+After soaking in hot water, apply antihistamine or steroid creams. - If you receive a deep cut or puncture wound while swimming, immediately get out of the water and call for a medic or lifeguard.
 Clean the affected area with bottled water, use antibiotic ointment, and bandage the wound.
 See your doctor when you get back to school. - Unless you are a lifeguard, don't attempt to rescue someone who is drowning.
 Amateur rescue attempts can lead to additional deaths.
 Summon a lifeguard immediately.
-Use your My MDA app and call for help.
+Use your My MDA app or or call United Hatzalah.